Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Introduction

 \section{Introduction}

-The advent of AI is leading to a surge of smart glasses~\cite{aria23surreal, vuzix, rayban, quest, hololens, avp, magicleap, vive} and other AI enabled wearable device applications.
-These devices not only provide seamless access to LLM-based AI assistants, but also are multi-modal data-capture vehicles that can capture immediate and long-term personalized context, allowing such AI assistants to evolve into the next generation of human-centric contextualized AI, and unlock a new generation of \textit{contextualized computing} combined with AR/VR technology.
+The advent of AI is leading to a surge of smart glasses~\cite{aria23surreal, vuzix, rayban, quest, hololens, avp, magicleap, vive} and other wearables.
+These devices not only provide seamless access to LLM-based AI assistants, but also are multimodal data-capture vehicles that provide immediate and long-term personalized context, allowing AI assistants to evolve into the next generation of human-centric contextualized AI, and unlock a new era of \textit{contextualized computing} combined with AR/VR technology.

-Important context includes the wearer's own motion (ego-motion) and their actions.
-Reliably estimating this context solely from body-worn devices is very challenging as typically the sensor measurements alone are insufficient to fully constrain the full body pose -- requiring the use of generative methods and techniques from the field of full body motion synthesis.
-In practice, most research in this direction is severely limited by the existing training data, having to rely on either simulations that lack realism and completeness~\cite{selfpose20pami, avatarposer22eccv, tip22siggraph, unrealego22eccv, circle23cvpr, egogen24li}, or limited data collections lacking scale and diversity~\cite{hps21cvpr, adt23iccv, lama23iccv, divatrack24eg, mocapee24lee, parahome24}.
-There are three key technical challenges:
+In this paradigm, the wearer's own body motion and action provides important context.
+The problem is challenging to solve given insufficient self-observations from wearable devices.
+In reality, a critical limiting factor to advance research is data.
+Currently, people either use real data with limited scale, diversity and modality~\cite{amass19iccv, hps21cvpr,egobody22eccv, adt23iccv, divatrack24eg, parahome24, egoexo4d24cvpr,truman24cvpr} or simulations that lack realism and completeness~\cite{selfpose20pami, avatarposer22eccv, tip22siggraph, unrealego22eccv, circle23cvpr, egogen24li}.
+There are three key technical challenges to create large motion datasets.